 Anaemia is common, present in over a third of patients having major surgery.
 It is associated with adverse outcomes of surgery.
 Interventions can be effective.
 A Patient Blood Management (PBM) approach improves postoperative outcomes.
-What is needed is standardised protocols for assessment and generalised advice, but with care individualised to the patient.
+This means having standardised protocols for assessment and generalised advice, but with care individualised to the patient.

 Best practice guidance exists.
 Implementation is, however, patchy despite the evidence of benefit.
 CPOC believes this is because available guidance is written for specific specialties rather than being patient and pathway centred.
-CPOC have published perioperative guidelines on diabetes and frailty that are being successfully translated into routine clinical care.
+CPOC has published perioperative guidelines on diabetes and frailty that are being successfully translated into routine clinical care.
 This perioperative anaemia guideline has been developed using a similar whole pathway approach.
 It contains recommendations for patients of all ages undergoing surgery and for healthcare professionals in both emergency and elective surgical settings and across specialties.
 It builds on and incorporates existing work including:

-- NICE NG45 Blood tests2
+- NICE NG45 Blood tests

-- NICE NG24 Blood transfusion3
+- NICE NG24 Blood transfusion

-- NATA (Network for the Advancement of Patient Blood Management, Haemostasis and Thrombosis)4
+- NATA (Network for the Advancement of Patient Blood Management, Haemostasis and Thrombosis)

-- British Society of Gastroenterology5
+- British Society of Gastroenterology

-- NICE B12 and folate deficiency.6
+- NICE B12 and folate deficiency.